cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

     1. Click on the Kubernetes tab and "Enable Kubernetes"

-1. The Secrets Provider for K8s uses the [Kubernetes Conjur deploy](https://github.com/cyberark/kubernetes-conjur-deploy/blob/master/CONTRIBUTING.md) repository to deploy Conjur/DAP on Kubernetes.
+1. The Secrets Provider for K8s uses the [Kubernetes Conjur deploy](https://github.com/cyberark/kubernetes-conjur-deploy/blob/master/CONTRIBUTING.md) repository to deploy Conjur Enterprise / Conjur Open Source on Kubernetes.
    By default, 2.0 Gib of memory is allocated to Docker on your computer.

-   To successfully deploy a DAP cluster (Master + Followers + Standbys), you will need to increase the memory limit to 6 Gib.
+   To successfully deploy a Conjur Enterprise cluster (Leader + Followers + Standbys), you will need to increase the memory limit to 6 Gib.
 To do so, perform the following:

    1. Navigate to Docker preferences